SwissSwatch/pathsense-smart-cane/README.md

 2. **Process** — A microcontroller checks readings against safe-distance thresholds
 3. **Alert** — Vibration feedback (or SOS alarm) tells the user what to do

-## Detachable Electronics Housing

-The Arduino and battery sit in a cylindrical pod, matching the cane's rod diameter, that twist-locks onto a permanent base mounted on the rigid shaft just below the rubber grip (so the grip itself stays untouched).
-The same pod twists into a charging dock using an identical thread pattern and contact layout, so one pod works for both the cane and charging.

-- **Permanent base** — fixed collar on the rigid shaft, wired to the shaft sensors, with a threaded rim and contact pins
-- **Removable pod** — houses the Arduino, battery, and SOS button; matching contact pads connect power/data when twisted in
-- **Charging dock** — same thread + contact pattern as the cane base, so the pod docks directly for charging

-Electrical contact between the pod and either base is made using **pogo pin connectors** — spring-loaded pins that connect simply by being seated together
-## Components

 ## Components